haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: HTTPClient.post(httpclient, request)
 .. js:function:: HTTPClient.delete(httpclient, request)

-  Send an HTTP request and wait for a response.
+  Send a HTTP request and wait for a response.
 GET, HEAD PUT, POST and DELETE methods can be used.
-  The HTTPClient will send asynchronously the data and is able to send and receive more than an HAProxy bufsize.
+  The HTTPClient will send asynchronously the data and is able to send and receive more than HAProxy bufsize.

   :param class httpclient: Is the manipulated HTTPClient.